bitfactory-software/anyxx/docs/any++ as typeclass main.md

 \page main Any++, C++0x Concepts, Rust Traits, Haskell Type Classes

-This Article shows, how the library Any++ has envolved into a type class system, and how it compares to C++0x Concepts, Rust traits, and Haskell type classes.
+Any++'s traits can not only used for external polymorphism via dynamic type erasure, but also for static dispatch and customization points.
+Just like traits in Rust.

+The more general term for this pattern is type class.
 To illustrate the concept, we will use the "Hello World" of type classes, the "Monoid", as an example.

-Steve Dovney's work on "Concept Maps using C++23 Library Tech" clears the way for us to show how Any++ can close the last usability gaps for Concept Maps and bring us a good aproximisation of checked templates in C++23.

-We will finish with a look into an onging ISO C++ proposal, which when accepted, get us to full checked templates.
+If you need a little primer or an overview to this theme, please refer this sections:

 - \subpage subpage1
 - \subpage subpage2
 - \subpage subpage3

+We will finish with a look into an onging ISO C++ proposal, which when accepted, get us to full checked templates.
 - \subpage subpage4
 - \subpage subpage5
 - \subpage subpage6